idaholab/moose/modules/tensor_mechanics/doc/content/source/materials/ComputePlaneSmallStrain.md

 This plane strain class is used to model plane strain with an out-of-plane strain in directions other than in the $z$-direction.
-As an example, the tensor mechanics [MasterAction](/Modules/TensorMechanics/Master/index.md) can be used to create the `ComputePlaneFiniteStrain` class for a $y$-direction out-of-plane strain with the `planar_formulation = PLANE_STRAIN` and the `out_of_plane_direction = y` settings.
+As an example, the tensor mechanics [Master action](/Modules/TensorMechanics/Master/index.md) can be used to create the `ComputePlaneFiniteStrain` class for a $y$-direction out-of-plane strain with the `planar_formulation = PLANE_STRAIN` and the `out_of_plane_direction = y` settings.